Triethylaluminium

-Triethylaluminium is one of the simplest examples of an organoaluminium compound.
-Despite its name, the compound has the formula Al_{2}(C_{2}H_{5})_{6} (abbreviated as Al_{2}Et_{6} or TEA).
-This colorless liquid is pyrophoric.
+Triethylaluminium (generally abbreviated as TEA) is one of the simplest examples of an organoaluminium compound.
+Despite its name, the compound has the formula Al_{2}(C_{2}H_{5})_{6}, which equates to the dimer of the expected species.
+This kind of oligomerization is common in sterically unhindered organometallics.
+It is an exceedingly pyrophoric material that exists as a colourless liquid over a wide range of temperatures.
 It is an industrially important compound, closely related to trimethylaluminium.

 Structure and bonding

 The structure and bonding in Al_{2}R_{6} and diborane are analogous (R = alkyl).
 Referring to Al_{2}Me_{6}, the Al-C(terminal) and Al-C(bridging) distances are 1.97 and 2.14 Å, respectively.
 The Al center is tetrahedral.
 The carbon atoms of the bridging ethyl groups are each surrounded by five neighbors: carbon, two hydrogen atoms and two aluminium atoms.
 The ethyl groups interchange readily intramolecularly.
 At higher temperatures, the dimer cracks into monomeric AlEt_{3}.

 Synthesis and reactions

 Triethylaluminium can be formed via several routes.
 The discovery of an efficient route was a significant technological achievement.
 The multistep process uses aluminium, hydrogen gas, and ethylene, summarized as follows: